MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [ ] Achieving the institution’s annual profit target at all costs
 - [ ] Aligning the portfolio exclusively with the manager’s personal investment preferences

-> **Explanation:** In Canada, buy-side portfolio managers must adhere to stringent fiduciary standards, prioritizing client interests and conforming to predetermined mandates and constraints.
+> **Explanation:**( In Canada, buy-side portfolio managers must adhere to stringent fiduciary standards, prioritizing client interests and conforming to predetermined mandates and constraints.)

----

 ### What is the primary goal of best execution for buy-side traders?
 - [x] Acquiring the most advantageous execution terms, balancing price, costs, and speed